sungchun12/airflow-dbt-cloud/README.md

 Examples of scheduling dbt Cloud pipelines in airflow.
 This is intended to be the simplest and fastest way to get locally started.

+TODO: replace all the below with a link to the official guide when ready

 ## Initial Setup

 1. Clone this repo: `git clone https://github.com/sungchun12/airflow-dbt-cloud.git`